flutter/website/src/get-started/flutter-for/ios-devs.md

 ### Drawing on the Screen

-On iOS, you use `CoreGraphics` to draw lines and shapes to the screen.
+With SwiftUI, you use `CoreGraphics` to draw lines and shapes to the screen.
 Flutter has a different API based on the `Canvas` class, with two other classes that help you draw. [`CustomPaint`][], which requires a painter:

 <nav class="navbar bg-primary">
  <ul class="navbar-nav navbar-code ml-auto">